canjoena - stock.adobe.com

 Computer breakdowns cost industry £19bn a year in wasted time, according to IT services company ICL.

-The IT Day in Hell survey, commissioned by ICL and conducted by market research firm Benchmark, revealed appalling levels of waste and stress caused by IT problems.
+The IT day in hell survey, commissioned by ICL and conducted by market research firm Benchmark, revealed appalling levels of waste and stress caused by IT problems.

-There were some bizarre findings: for example, 12% of those surveyed said their computer being offline for a day was more stressful than breaking up with their partner.
+There were some bizarre findings – for example, 12% of those surveyed said their computer being offline for a day was more stressful than breaking up with their partner.
 While 10% found computer failure more worrying than missing a plane.

-Sixty two per cent said they have to wait for more than 30 minutes for IT problems to be resolved, with 40% waiting longer than an hour.
+Some 62% said they have to wait for more than 30 minutes for IT problems to be resolved, with 40% waiting longer than an hour.
 ICL has costed these delays at £19bn a year for the UK economy.

 A third of staff spend over 30 minutes a week trying to solve other people’s IT problems, and more than half of those quizzed said they want training so that they could fix their own computers.